Creative Writing M.F.A. Curriculum

 Each semester, distinguished authors visit the Writer’s Foundry to deliver master lectures on notable works of writing.
-Each visiting lecturer is asked to speak, one writer to another, on literary concerns of the featured book, and also to answer questions that their presentations raise.
-Several evening sessions.
-2 credits.
+Each visiting lecturer is asked to speak, one writer to another, on literary concerns of the featured book.

 A carefully considered and artfully rendered manuscript — revised, copy-edited and proofread — comprised of stories, poetry, a novella, a play, substantial excerpts of longer fictive prose or essays of fact, witness, reportage, travel writing, memoir or other narrative forms.
 The manuscript may consist of one uninterrupted work, selections from a longer work or individual and separate short pieces.

 The critical thesis is a short, publishable manuscript.
 It might focus on authors or aspects of literature that connect to the thesis writer’s creative work.
 The critical thesis might be academic in tone, or it might take the form of a series of interviews, profiles, book reviews, poems or a literary essay, all suitable for publication.
 An emphasis may be placed on research, not just secondary sources, but also primary and original explorations, and on sifting evidence to find original points of view.
-The critical thesis should be viewed as additional testament to a student’s range, flair and mastery of writing.
+The critical thesis should be viewed as an additional testament to a student’s range, flair and mastery of writing.